awsdocs/nice-dcv-user-guide/doc_source/using-transfer.md

 1. In the **File Storage** window, either select the file to download, or choose the down arrow next to the file and then choose **Download**\.

-## Uploading a File<a name="using-transfer-upload"></a>
+## Uploading a file<a name="using-transfer-upload"></a>

-Files that you upload to a session are saved to a path that is specified by the NICE DCV server administrator\.
+Files that you upload to a session are saved to a path that's specified by the NICE DCV server administrator\.

 **To upload a file from your computer to the session storage**